Floyd Collins: Collins's initial venture and entrapment

 Collins hoped to find either another entrance to the Mammoth Cave or an unknown cave along the road to Mammoth Cave to draw more visitors and reap greater profits.
-He agreed with three farmers who owned land closer to the main highway.
-If he found a cave, they would form a business partnership and share in the responsibilities of operating the ensuing tourist attraction.
+He agreed with three farmers who owned land closer to the main highway that, if he found a cave, they would form a business partnership and share in the responsibilities of operating the ensuing tourist attraction.

 Working alone, Collins explored and expanded a hole within three weeks that would later be called "Sand Cave" by the news media.
-Collins explored several narrow passageways, including one which was reportedly no larger than 9" tall, and reported finding a large grotto chamber.
+Collins explored several narrow passageways, including one which was reportedly no larger than 9" (23 cm) tall, and reported finding a large grotto chamber.
 The discovery was not corroborated by anyone else, but Collins worked several hours a day, for weeks on end, to create a more accessible entrance for tourists.

 On January 30, 1925, after several hours of work, his gas lamp began to dim.
 He attempted to leave the passage quickly, before losing all light to the chamber, but became trapped in a small passage on his way out.
 Collins accidentally knocked over his lamp, putting out the light, leading to the misplacement of his foot on what seemed to be a stable wall of the cave.
 The passage shifted, and he was caught by a 26.5 lb rock that fell from the cave ceiling, pinning his left leg; additionally, torrents of loose gravel fell and completely buried his body.
 He was trapped 150 ft from the entrance.